The 12 Best Employee Training Software Platforms for 2025

 Key Details & Considerations

-• Best For: Mid-sized to large IT organizations needing a single, highly brandable platform for internal IT employee development and external partner or customer training, especially for product companies or MSPs.
+• Best For: Mid-sized to large IT organizations that require a brandable platform to handle internal IT development alongside external partner or customer training.
+It works well for software companies or Managed Service Providers (MSPs).

-• Pricing: Custom quote required.
-Pricing is typically based on a combination of active users and feature sets, tailored to the scale of your IT training needs.
+• Pricing: A custom quote is required.
+Pricing depends on active user counts and specific feature sets, adjusted to the scale of your training requirements (verify current pricing on the vendor site).

-• Pros: Flexible deployment for mixed audiences, excellent hands-on onboarding and 24/7 global support for large IT operations, and strong eCommerce and monetization features for selling tech courses.
+• Pros: It offers flexible deployment for mixed audiences and provides dedicated, hands-on onboarding and 24/7 global support.
+The software also includes capable eCommerce features for selling technical training courses.

-• Cons: Pricing is not publicly transparent, requiring direct engagement.
-The platform's extensive enterprise features might be overly complex and resource-intensive for very small IT teams with straightforward training needs.
+• Cons: Pricing lacks transparency, requiring direct engagement with their sales team.
+The enterprise features may feel too complex for very small IT teams that only have straightforward training needs.

-• Key Takeaway: For IT companies needing to offer a branded, robust training experience to both internal teams and external stakeholders (e.g., software users, channel partners), Absorb LMS provides powerful tools.
+• Key Takeaway: For IT companies that must deliver a branded training experience to internal teams and external stakeholders, Absorb LMS provides a professional set of tools.

-• Reflection Prompt: How important is consistent branding and customization when delivering complex technical training to both internal development teams and external customers using your software?
+• Reflection Prompt: How much weight do you place on consistent branding when you deliver technical training to both your internal developers and the external customers who use your software?

 Learn more about their enterprise solutions and request a quote on the Absorb LMS pricing page.